corda/accounts/docs.md

 The `AccountService` provides an API to look-up which account a particular `PublicKey` belongs to.
 The caveat is that the `PublicKey` must have been obtained using `RequestKeyForAccountFlow` and `SendKeyForAccountFlow`, or manually mapped to the account host and account ID.
+This API must also perform a look-up of the `AccountInfo` and so will only return a value if the associated `AccountInfo` for that `PublicKey` has also been stored.
 To look up the account ID for a `PublicKey` use:

     fun accountIdForKey(owningKey: PublicKey): UUID?